NAV

 NameTypeDescription

-timeoutintTimeout (in milliseconds).
+timeoutOptional[float]Timeout (in seconds).
 This parameter specifies the maximum amount of time the method can block to wait for a result.
-This field is optional, if not provided, it will use the default_timeout value from configuration file or 2000 milliseconds if it's not specified in the file.
+This field is optional, if not provided, it will use the default_timeout_millisecond value from configuration file or 2 seconds if it's not specified in the file.

 Return value